Error estimates for completely discrete FEM in energy-type and weaker norms: The model problem

 \subsubsection{Regularity assumptions}

 Basically, we assume that the problem has a unique weak solution $u \in H^1(\Om)$.
 This can be guaranteed by making additional assumptions to \eqref{eq:coercivityconddviform}, see, \eg, \cite[Thm.~3.16]{Angermann:21a}.
-To investigate the consistency error, however, we need additional regularity assumptions (which are also additional requirements to the coefficients and source terms of \eqref{eq:-1.33lin}--\eqref{eq2020:kap_32_334_ofdivergence}):
+To analyze the consistency error, however, we need additional regularity assumptions (which are also additional requirements to the data of \eqref{eq:-1.33lin}--\eqref{eq2020:kap_32_334_ofdivergence}):

 Note that, as consequence of \eqref{eq:7.17a},